Jackie Evancho discography: Live albums

-Dream With Me In Concert, filmed at the Ringling Museum of Art in Sarasota, Florida in April 2011 and broadcast repeatedly as a PBS Great Performances special.
+Dream With Me In Concert was filmed at the Ringling Museum of Art in Sarasota, Florida in April 2011 and broadcast repeatedly as a PBS Great Performances special.
 It topped the Billboard "Top Music Video" chart in the US in two of its first four weeks, and Billboard ranked it as the No. 21 music video DVD of 2011.
 It charted in Mexico at No. 75 and in Japan at No. 294.
 Billboard ranked Dream With Me In Concert as the No. 16 music video album of 2012, and it remained on the Billboard.biz Top Music Video chart for 64 weeks.

 Jackie Evancho: Music of the Movies was filmed in June 2012 at the Orpheum Theatre in Los Angeles.
 It features the same selections as Songs from the Silver Screen.
 Like Evancho's first live album, this video was also broadcast as a Great Performances special, by PBS stations, beginning on August 11, 2012.
 The DVD accompanied the Songs from the Silver Screen CD release by Target stores.

 Evancho's third PBS special, Awakening: Live in Concert, was filmed in August 2014 at Longwood Gardens in Pennsylvania.
 It began airing on PBS stations on November 29, 2014; Cheyenne Jackson co-hosts and sings "Say Something" as a duet with Evancho.
 The special includes all of the songs from Awakening, plus "Say Something" and "O mio babbino caro".
 A DVD, initially available as a PBS pledge gift, additionally includes "My Immortal".
 It later became available at most distributors.
 In its first week of release, it charted at No. 3 on the Billboard Music Video Sales chart and remained on that chart for eight weeks.

 EPs

 Singles

-§ On January 20, 2017, Evancho released Together We Stand, a disc containing three songs: "The Star-Spangled Banner", "America the Beautiful" and "God Bless America".
-The songs charted at No. 2, 4 and 5, respectively, on Billboard's Classical Digital Song sales chart.
+§ On January 20, 2017, Evancho released Together We Stand, a three-song EP.